fmueller/sonar-to-the-rescue-techtalk/README.md

 # Sonar to the Rescue Tech Talk #
-Here cou can find slides for a tech talk about 'Sonar to the Rescue'.
+Here you can find slides for a tech talk about 'Sonar to the Rescue'.

 I held or will hold this talk at following appointments: